 And Lycan, commenting on Carruthers (1998a) in his contribution to the Psyche symposium on animal consciousness writes:

 Even if I am right about human beings, of course it does not follow that other animals exhibit a comparable degree of computational complexity.
 Perhaps some do and some do not; perhaps few if any do.
 I would continue to maintain that an animal has phenomenal-consciousness in the strong sense if and only if that animal has HOEs [Higher Order Experiences].
 So I would at least provisionally conclude that if many animals (including very young human children) lack the computational complexity needed for HOEs, those same many animals lack phenomenal-consciousness in the strong sense.
 Carruthers would not disagree with that.

 These are hardly ringing endorsements by higher-order experience theorists for animal consciousness.

-5. This argument is very reminiscent of Davidson's (1975) argument against animal thought on the grounds that one must have the concept of thought to be able to think.
-I am not aware that Davidson was ever tempted to turn this into an argument against animal sentience.
+8. This argument is very reminiscent of Davidson's (1975) argument against animal thought on the grounds that one must have the concept of thought to be able to think.
+We are not aware that Davidson was ever tempted to turn this into an argument against animal sentience.